Peter-Brian/Peter-Brian/README.md

 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning software engineering.
 - 💞️ I’m looking to collaborate with other developers.
-- 📫 How to reach me on twitter @PeterBrian.
+- 📫 How to reach me on twitter @PeterBrian226.

 <!---
 Peter-Brian/Peter-Brian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.